 The educational guidelines had a positive effect on improving therapeutic regimen compliance and self - efficacy among studied patients with MI through the enhancement of their knowledge and practices.
 Statistically significant relations were indicated between their knowledge, practices, compliance and self- efficacy as regards socio-demographic characteristics.
-Moreover, there was a significant positive correlation between their knowledge, practices and self-efficacy levels as regards compliance level, as well as between their knowledge and practices as regards selfefficacy level.
+Moreover, there was a significant positive their correlation between knowledge. practices and self-efficacy levels as regards compliance level, as well as between their knowledge and practices as regards selfefficacy level.